meeshkan/properties-driven-development-tutorial/ARTICLE.md

 6,3,2
 ```

-This should be turned into a the following JSON:
+This should be turned into the following JSON:

 ```json
 [